Airlines warn travel chaos could mean fans miss World Cup games

-SANTIAGO Latin America's biggest airlines warned of flight delays and diversions during the football World Cup in Brazil as travellers pour into the country's already overcrowded airports, causing some fans to be late for matches or even miss them.
+SANTIAGO, March 27 Latin America's biggest airlines warned of flight delays and diversions during the soccer World Cup in Brazil as travelers pour into the country's already overcrowded airports, causing some fans to be late for matches or even miss them.

-"And then you fly to another city 300 kilometres away and put the passengers on a bus and they arrive to the game after it's over."
+"And then you fly to another city 300 kilometers away and put the passengers on a bus and they arrive to the game after it's over."

 "Then let's see what happens," Efromovich said.